 New Windows PCs come with UEFI firmware and Secure Boot enabled.
 Secure Boot prevents operating systems from booting unless they’re signed by a key loaded into UEFI — out of the box, only Microsoft-signed software can boot.

 Microsoft mandates that PC vendors allow users to disable Secure Boot, so you can disable Secure Boot or add your own custom key to get around this limitation.
-Secure Boot can’t be disabled on ARM devices running Windows RT.

 How Secure Boot Works